bparanj/coding-skill/_posts/2019-07-18-a-guide-to-practicing-leetcode-problems.md

 Technical interviews vary based on the employer and even the interviewer.
 Spend time exploring tips from companies like Google and Microsoft to figure out what matters most.
 Talk to you professionals working those companies to learn from their mistakes and success.
 A useful resource for that: [RESOURCE LINK GOES HERE]

+## Downside of Leetcode

+For some of the solutions (at least in Python) , everyone is trying to one up each other with unreadable and small code.

+Spending time on these discussions can be a waste of time since your code must be easy to understand for the interviewer.